 In most adolescent patients, surgical correction usually leads to immediate cosmetic improvement and is considered the best approach.
 A surgical treatment known as gynecomastia gland excision with liposuction is a highly effective procedure for adolescent boys.
-The young, elastic and pliable skin easily contracts back to the muscle after the gland is removed.
-However, this ability decreases with age, which is why it is important to correct this condition as early as possible.
+The young, elastic, pliable skin quickly contracts back to the muscle after the gland is removed.
+However, this ability decreases with age, so it is wise to correct this condition as early as possible.
 For the best outcome, it is advisable to wait two years after breast development.

 A 12-year old adolescent male before and after breast gland excision and liposuction surgery.
 You can read this young man’s story here.
 This case is courtesy of Miguel Delgado M.D.

 Puffy Nipples” before and after male breast reduction surgery

 Will my gynecomastia come back?

 Adolescent gynecomastia rarely returns.
 If the surgery is performed correctly, the procedure usually results in a cure.
 The issue is that during and after puberty, hormones are still present, and the body is still in its growth phase.